 - NO plucking, waxing or threading at least 7 days before the procedure

-- Scheduling the procedure around the menstrual cycle will make the client more sensitive to pain and they will bleed more during the procedure
+- Avoid scheduling the procedure around the menstrual cycle as it will make the client more sensitive to pain and they will bleed more during the procedure

 - Avoid the following treatments within 4 weeks of the procedure: laser treatments, micro-needling, derma-planning, any other facials, Botox or other fillers, and chemicals peels

-- Avoid ro-accutane and/or steroids which thin and make the skin more sensitive.
+- Avoid Accutane and/or steroids which thin and make the skin more sensitive.
 Please wait 6 months after getting off any prescription medication for the skin before scheduling an appointment

-- Avoid AHA’s or any creams/face washes for exfoliating, anti-aging, tone correcting and fading – they may discolor the Microbladed eyebrows
+- Avoid AHA’s or any creams/face washes for exfoliating, anti-aging, tone correcting and fading – they must be stopped 14 days prior to the appointment as they may discolor the Microbladed eyebrows